-The six objectives, on pages X-X, set out a way of achieving the Vision.
+The six objectives set out a way of achieving the Vision.
 They help to focus priorities for future work but also provide structure and easily understood headings against which progress can be monitored each year.

 The objectives for the Local Plan come from the key issues which have been derived from evidence gathering and other plans and strategies.
-These include our Corporate Plan, Community Plan, the current adopted Core Strategy, the Sustainability Objectives that will accompany the new Local Plan together with newly emerging strategies and priorities for housing, economic development and leisure.
+These include the Council's Corporate Plan, the Community Plan, the current adopted Core Strategy the Sustainability Objectives that will accompany the new Local Plan together with the Council's newly emerging strategies and priorities for housing, economic development and leisure.